SleepySquash/minEH/README.md

 1. Maths: glm

 ## Building
-Building for now supported only in Xcode (macOS), but you probably might build the project via command line tools on macOS.
+Building for now is supported only in Xcode (macOS), but you probably might build the project via the command line tools on macOS.
 Other operating systems will be supported as I get into them.

 ### macOS